 In addition, the leaf length (LL cm) and leaf width (LW cm) were also recorded and analyzed.
 The results showed non-significant differences among the oil palm genotypes for these traits.
 However, a trial mean of 86.8 (LL cm) and 4.88 (LW cm) were obtained and Y26456A recorded the lowest mean (LL 85.52 cm) and (LW.81 cm).
 The leaflet area (LA cm2) had a trait mean of 5.75 cm2 and the mean LA varied from 5.55 cm2 to 5.90 cm2.
 Non-significant differences were observed, yet Y26515A showed the maximum LA (5.90 cm2), while genotype Y26520C gave the minimum LA with 5.55 cm2.

 Also, relative leaf area (RLA), leaflet area index (LAI) and true leaf area (TLA) had trial mean of 13.87, 3.91 and 7.5, respectively.
-It was observed that non-significant difference occurred amid the genotypes for RLA and LAI (Table 6).
+It was observed that significant difference occurred amid the genotypes for RLA and non-significant for LAI (Table 6).
 Even though non-significant difference variation was observed, yet, Y26666B had the largest RLA (15.67) and Y26520C largest LAI (4.03) and Y26456A recorded the lowest TLA at 6.32.
-Genotypes Y26456A, Y26666B and Y26520C showed non-significant differences among them for TLA (Table 7).
+Genotypes Y26456A, Y26666B and Y26520C showed significant differences among them for TLA (Table 7).

 The analysed data yielded the following association with reference to yield traits, vegetative and physiological trait components.
 The 95 percent confidence range of correlation (r) used by Koo & Li.
 (2016) was established to assessed the traits relationships as follows: weak (r ˂0.5), moderate (0.5≤ r ≤0.75), good (0.75≤ r ≤0.9) and perfect (0.9˂r=1) relationships.
 The quantitative yield traits (BNO and ABW) had a significantly and highly positive relationship with FFB at r = 0.67** and r = 0.41**, respectively.
 This implied that as both BNO and ABW increases, will enhance an increase in FFB yield.
 This result further validated that oil palm bunch number had more influence on fresh fruit bunch yield than average bunch weight.
 It could be therefore, determined that improvement in FFB yield, hanged on BNO, which will eventually lead to a surge in oil yield.
 Therefore, among the yield traits, a substantial presence of genetic relationship exists and thus selection could be done among the genotypes for yield improvement.
 These yield components normally have an effort in increasing oil yield, which makes them significant for oil palm yield.
 Findings from de Almeida Rios et al. (2018) supported the conclusion made in this study.